mvc-labs/mvc-cli/README.md

 #### Step1: Config your account

-Open terminal, at your current working directory, run `mvc-cli init` and answer the next series of questions, this will generate `account.json` file at your current working directory.
+Open terminal, at your current working directory, run `mvc-cli init` and answer the next series of questions, this will generate `cli-config.json` file at your current working directory.

 ```
-// account.json file
+// cli-config.json file
-MEMONIC="abc edf"
-ACCOUNTPATH="m/44'/10001'/0'/0/0"
-NETWORK=mainnet
+{
+  "memonic": "abc edf",
+  "accountPath": "m/44'/10001'/0'/0/0",
+  "network": "mainnet",
+  "apiTarget": "cyber3"
+}
 ```

 #### Step2: Register usual fungible tokens